 A typical cycle of Cutting Edge builds focuses on a given operational theme with each new build, for example, with one build focussed on editing and interactive selection tools such as a wider range of snap options, more editing tools for object building and a wider range of selection tools, the next build focussed on formatting such as label and object styles, the next build focussed on cartography with features for things like improved label overlap resolution, and the next build focussed on presentation with things like advances in print layouts.
 After a cycle providing 20 or 30 improvements in each such area another cycle begins with a series of builds returning to each such area in turn to add yet more capabilities.
 That approach is easier for the community to digest and to comment on than a single mega-build every three weeks with hundreds of new features in many areas at once.

 In addition are hundreds of improvements and features such as new formats, new data sources, new classes of web servers, bug fixes, new interchange capabilities and much more.
-In addition to the areas above, on deck for January are significant expansions in raster processing, raster selection, raster transformations and raster styling.
-The community driven engineering process tends to deliver a healthy mix of more technical features such as query and scripting aides along with more general items that everyone enjoys, like moving map GPS connectivity and dramatically enhanced location awareness through server connectivity.
-Very rich commentary from the Manifold community drives implementation of the many wonderful things the raw power of Release 9 technology makes possible.
+In addition to the areas above, on deck in the near future are significant expansions in raster processing such as parallelized countour generation and other raster capabilities.
+The community driven engineering process tends to deliver a healthy mix of more technical features such as query advances along with more general items that everyone enjoys, such as point and click spatial selection tools.
+Rich commentary from the Manifold community and spirited debate on the user forum drives implementation of the many wonderful things the raw power of Release 9 technology makes possible.

-Looking beyond the next month or two and further into 2018, Release 9 will likely evolve additional major capabilities including IMS for web publication and massively distributed editions that can run on thousands of computers at once.
+Looking further into 2018, Release 9 will likely evolve additional major capabilities including IMS for web publication and massively distributed editions that can run on thousands of computers at once.
 It's all good!

 I use ESRI today and have massive amounts of data in Oracle.
 Can Release 9 help?